openshift/installer/docs/user/azure/customization.md

 ## Installing to Existing Networks & Subnetworks

 The installer can use an existing VNet and subnets when provisioning an OpenShift cluster.
-If one of `networkResourceGroupName`, `virtualNetwork`, `controlPlaneSubnet`, or `computeSubnet`is specified, all must be specified [(see example below)](#existing-vnet).
+If one of `networkResourceGroupName`, `networkSecurityGroupName`, `virtualNetwork`, `controlPlaneSubnet`, or `computeSubnet`is specified, all must be specified [(see example below)](#existing-vnet).
 The installer will use these existing networks when creating infrastructure such as virtual machines, load balancers, and DNS zones.

 ### Cluster Isolation